dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/recognized-text-lines-result.md

 ### getOriginalImageHashId

-Gets the hash ID of the original image.
+Get the hash id of the source image.
+You can use this ID to get the source image via the [`IntermediateResultManager`]({{ site.dcv_android_api }}core/intermediate-results/intermediate-result-manager.html) class.

 ```java
 String getOriginalImageHashId();